 After hitting a spot on the River Walk, I stopped by Grayze, the winner of the 2016 Rivertini event.
-This year the bar manager, Bruce Martin, is competing in the Rivertini event.
-Martin, who opened Grayze in January of 2016, started his career at a Buffalo Wild Wings, then moved on to opening his own cocktail bar, TBA, with fellow bartender and contestant, Jonny Yumol.
+This year the bar manager, Bruce Martin, is competing in Rivertini again.
+Martin, who opened Grayze in January 2016, started his career at Buffalo Wild Wings, then moved on to opening his own cocktail bar, TBA, with fellow bartender and contestant- Jonny Yumol.
 While Martin typically enjoys boozy and bitter cocktails, like a Negroni, when creating a drink for this year’s Rivertini competition, he wanted to make a drink that was representative of the culture of San Antonio.
-He decided on making a cocktail that is reminiscent of Horchata, with an alcoholic twist.
-Martin mentions that it’s one of the more involved cocktails that he’s made, and he hopes that it is received well at the event.
+He decided on making a cocktail reminiscent of Horchata, with an alcoholic twist.
+Martin mentions that it’s one of the more involved cocktails he’s made, and he hopes it is well received.

-A venture up the river to visit the David Arciniega, from Botika was next on the list.
-The cocktail that David is creating for Rivertini was inspired by a popular San Antonio treat, fruit in a cup.
-In his drink he includes a Ancho Reyes liquor and Milagro as the base, then builds the cocktail with ingredients that are reminiscent of the flavors traditionally found in the Alamo city delicacy.
+A venture up the river to visit David Arciniega, of Botika was next on the list.
+The cocktail Arciniega is creating for Rivertini was inspired by a popular San Antonio treat, fruit in a cup.
+In his drink he includes Ancho Reyes liquor and Milagro as the base, then builds the cocktail with ingredients reminiscent of the flavors traditionally found in the Alamo City delicacy.
 Botika chef, Geronimo Lopez, helped Arciniega bring Latin influences to classic cocktails which is represented in the cocktail menu at Botika.
 Before running the bar program at Botika, Arciniega originally started bartending at Tucker’s Kozy Korner, followed by the neighboring CIA’s Nao restaurant.
-A simple man while not working David’s drink of choice is a Hopadillo beer and a shot of tequila.
-However, while off the clock David enjoys hanging out at other bars, watching how bartenders craft their drinks and the precision they use in the crafting process.
-According to David, you can learn from observing bartenders.
+A simple man when not working Arciniega’s drink of choice is a Hopadillo beer and a shot of tequila.
+However, while off the clock he enjoys hanging out at other bars, watching how bartenders craft their drinks and the precision they use in the crafting process.
+According to Aricniega, you can learn from observing bartenders.

 Omar Comier, bartender at the Brooklynite, and fellow competitor in Rivertini shares a similar view.
-He enjoys going into bars and watching how his colleagues make drinks, learning more about the bartender and their knowledge with how they prepare certain drinks.
+He enjoys going into bars and watching how his colleagues make drinks, learning more about the bartender and their cocktail knowledge.
 Comier has been bartending since 2009, and according to him, properly bartending since 2012.
-Omar is one of the masterminds behind the Tiki Tuesday menu at the Brooklynite, and while crafting the Rivertini cocktail wanted to create a drink that would include that flair.
-He describes his drink as a tiki influenced margarita, taking a classic drink that is popular in San Antonio and giving it his own Comier style.
-While he does excel at making Tiki cocktails, Omar himself enjoys a nice Japanese whiskey in a glass.
-While making drinks for others he reads of the mood of the customer and the bar and enjoys making any drink that will make a customer smile.
+Omar is one of the masterminds behind the Tiki Tuesday menu at the Brooklynite, and while crafting the Rivertini cocktail he wanted to create a drink that would include that flair.
+He describes his drink as a tiki-influenced margarita, taking a classic drink that is popular in San Antonio and giving it his own Comier style.
+While he does excel at making tiki cocktails, Omar himself enjoys a nice Japanese whiskey in a glass.
+When making drinks for others, he reads the mood of the customer and the bar and enjoys making any drink that will make a customer smile.

-Ryan Artus, the new bar manager at TBA takes a similar approach with his cocktail creation.
-The drink that Artus entered into the Rivertini competition involves different components of cocktails that he has entered into other competitions through out his career.
+Ryan Artus, the new bar manager at TBA, takes a similar approach with his cocktail creation.
+The drink Artus entered into the Rivertini competition involves different components of cocktails that he has entered into other competitions through out his career.
 Artus states that this drink garnish is one of the more tedious ones he’s worked with before, adding a new component to the Rivertini cocktail that he hasn’t used in previous competitions.
-Similar to the garnish he is working on, Artus is new to the San Antonio scene, moving here after spending the last 8 years immersed in the bar culture in Austin.
+Similar to the garnish he is working on, Artus is new to the San Antonio scene, moving here after spending the last eight years immersed in the bar culture in Austin.
 While in Austin, he worked at Bar Lada, a favorite of Artus because the group of bartenders he worked with felt like family.
-They were all treated as equals and they would help one another out growing from those he worked with.
+They were all treated as equals and would help one another out.

-Andrew Clyde, who oversees the bar program at Alchemy Kombucha and Culture, mentions the same type of supportive environment in the bar scene that he started in.
-The New Deal, the cocktail that he created for the event, is a fusion of San Antonio culture and history, while still representing Alchemy.
+Andrew Clyde, who oversees the bar program at Alchemy Kombucha and Culture, mentions the same type of supportive environment in the bar scene in which he started.
+The New Deal, the cocktail he created for the event, is a fusion of San Antonio culture and history, while still representing Alchemy.
 He uses Milagro tequila as the base and then builds a fruity cocktail that features Kombucha.
-The name is inspired by the New Deal by Franklin D. Roosevelt, which funded the Paseo Del Rio, a preservation society for the San Antonio River Walk.
+The name is inspired by Franklin D. Roosevelt’s New Deal, which funded the Paseo Del Rio, a preservation society for the San Antonio River Walk.
 Clyde, who has been with Alchemy since it’s opening, originally started at Bar 1919 in the Blue Star Arts Complex.
-At Bar 1919, he learned from observing his fellow bartenders, and went through rigorous knowledge tests to ensure that he could excel in the customer service and cocktail knowledge.
+At Bar 1919, he learned from observing his fellow bartenders, and went through rigorous knowledge tests to ensure that he could excel in customer service and cocktail knowledge.
 Clyde adopted his very professional and fluid demeanor and developed his ability to build a craft cocktail while working at the basement bar.

-Through out these interviews, it became more and more evident how the cocktail community is heavily intertwined.
+Through-out these interviews, it became more and more evident how the cocktail community is heavily intertwined.
 While not all of the bars and bartenders in San Antonio are competing, it’s evident that those that are, aren’t only going up against other bartenders, they are going up against their colleagues and friends.
 Many of the bars and bartenders that I have yet to visit are housed in the same establishment.
-The mixologists at El Mirador, The Esquire, and Zocca de Italia, are all participating in the competition against their coworkers.
-It’s heartwarming to discover those participating in the Rivertini event, and other competitions, are often long time friends that have built each other up and helped one another out through out the years.
+The mixologists at El Mirador, The Esquire, and Zocca de Italia are all participating in the competition against their coworkers.
+It’s heartwarming to discover those participating in the Rivertini event, and other competitions, are often long time friends who have built each other up and helped one another out over the years.
 They participate to meet up with fellow colleagues, expand their knowledge on the craft, and hone their skills , not to tear down the competition and win the prizes.

-I still have thirteen other bartenders to visit with before March 23rd, and while the likelihood of visiting all of them in the next week is slim, I’m still excited to see all the bartenders compete at the Rivertini event and to see the drinks that they serve.
-Whether the cocktail is inspired personally by the stories and life of the bartender, or if it is a resemblance of our city and of our river, it will be exciting to see and taste the drinks that will be revealed, and to watch the city’s craft cocktail program further evolve.
-Stay posted more bartender interviews, and make sure to purchase your tickets for the the ninth Rivertini event!
+I still have thirteen other bartenders to visit with before March 23rd, and while the likelihood of visiting all of them in the next week is slim, I’m still excited to watch them all compete at Rivertini event and see the drinks they serve.
+Whether the cocktail is inspired personally by the stories and life of the bartender, or if it is a representation of our city and our river, it will be exciting to see and taste the drinks that will be revealed, and to watch the city’s craft cocktail program further evolve.
+Stay posted for more bartender interviews, and make sure to purchase your tickets for the the ninth Rivertini event!